 As a yoga instructor, Tahoe Flow Arts Studio owner and natural healing aficionado, Smiley knows a thing or two about maximizing the seasons for well-being.
 She says the quiet lake is the perfect Zen-inducing scene.

 “In the fall, you pretty much have the lake to yourself.
 The water is calm, the sun’s still shining, and you can easily paddle to the secluded east shore beaches and have your own little private oasis,” Kelly explains.

 As boating season ends so does the choppy wake and the lake is left glassy and calm.
 While it may be too cold to take a dip in the lake, fall is the perfect time to kayak or cut across the lake’s surface on a paddleboard.

 Play in a Picture-Perfect Leaf Peeping Paradise

-Usually when people think of foliage in North Lake Tahoe, they think of alpine trees—which notoriously remain evergreen, season after season.
+Usually, when people think of foliage in North Lake Tahoe, they think of alpine trees—which famously remain evergreen, season after season.
 Less-known is the incredible beauty of foliage and the changing leaves in the aspen groves and surrounding areas.
 As a local outdoor and adventure photographer, Ryan Salm is always on the lookout for new experiences to capture.

 “I tend to be a pretty busy guy in the fall mixing and matching various sports, music and road trips… With cooler, crisper temperatures and the potential for wetter dirt, the Tahoe Rim Trail to Marlette Lake provides great riding, epic views, and a gorgeous aspen grove for all that crave the foliage during this time of year,” said Ryan.